Mission-Prerna/docs/docs/backend/student-and-spot-assessment-data.md

 This API provides endpoints to retrieve student and spot assessment data within a specified date range.
 The data can be filtered by various parameters such as date range, limit, offset, and actor type.

+---

-## Student Assessment:-
+## Student Assessment

-Student assessment data done by the Teacher, Mentor, and examiner usually aims to evaluate performance or compliance over a defined period.
+Student assessment data done by the Teacher, Mentor, and Examiner usually aims to evaluate performance or compliance over a defined period.

+---

-## Spot Assessment:-
+## Spot Assessment

-Spot assessments, done by mentors only, are often used to check adherence to standards or procedures in real-time, potentially identifying issues or irregularities that might not be apparent during planned assessments., data
+Spot assessments, done by mentors only, are often used to check adherence to standards or procedures in real-time, potentially identifying issues or irregularities that might not be apparent during planned assessments.

+---

 ## Endpoints